lohedges/proof-webui/README.md

 marker.
 Simpy repeat the process until the filament is labelled.
 Left-clicking will finish drawing and register the label.

+It is possible to change the line width using the slider on the left-hand panel.
+The width is applied to the last filament that was drawn, allowing you to use a different width for each filament.

 Errors can be corrected by clicking "Clear last label" or "Clear all labels".
 Clicking "Toggle average" will show the average label for the micrograhph, averaged over all masks that have been uploaded.
 (Note that nothing will be